 Since the Group's business and operations are service-based, production processes are not involved.
 However, there is a still minimal amount of emissions from daily office operations.
-During the Reporting Period, our Group's GHG emissions were mainly energy indirect GHG emissions (Scope 2) resulted from consumption of electricity and does not have any direct GHG emissions (Scope 1).
+During the Reporting Period, the Group's GHG emissions were mainly energy indirect GHG emissions (Scope 2) resulted from consumption of electricity and does not have any direct GHG emissions (Scope 1).
 To echo with government's "Hong Kong's Climate Action Plan 2050", the Group has set a target to actively respond to the government's emission reduction plan, striving to reduce carbon emission within the target period.
+During the Reporting Period, the total GHG emissions increased compared with 2022 due to increase in electricity consumption, thus the target to reduce emissions has not been achieved.
 To achieve this target, the Group actively adopts measures to reduce emission detailed in the section headed "Use of Resources - Energy Consumption".

-During the Reporting Period, the decrease in total GHG emissions intensity was due to the effective implementation of the "Environmental Policy".
+During the Reporting Period, the increase in total GHG emissions intensity by approximately 6.90% was due to increase in energy indirect GHG emissions from electricity consumption.
 The Group's GHG emissions and its intensity performance were as follows:

-GHG emissions Unit 2022 2021
+GHG emissions Unit 2023 2022

-Total GHG emissions tonnes of $CO_2$ equivalent
+Total GHG emissions tonnes of CO 2 equivalent

-("tCO 2 e") 13 15
+("tCO 2 e") 14 13

-- Direct GHG emissions (Scope 1) tCO 2 e -
+Direct GHG emissions (Scope 1) tCO 2 e -

-- Energy indirect GHG emissions (Scope 2) tCO 2 e 13 15
+Energy indirect GHG emissions (Scope 2) tCO 2 e 14 13

-Intensity tCO 2 e/employee 0.87 0.88
+Intensity tCO 2 e/employee 0.93 0.87

-- 1. GHG emissions are calculated with reference to the "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange and the emission factor in "Sustainability Report 2021" published by HK Electric Investments Limited. - 2.
-As at 31 March 2022, the Group's total employee was 15 (as at 31 March 2021: 17 employees).
+- 1. GHG emissions are calculated with reference to the "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange and the emission factor in "Sustainability Report 2022" published by HK Electric Investments Limited. - 2.
+As at 31 March 2023, the Group's total employee was 15 (as at 31 March 2022: 15 employees).
 The data are also used for calculating other intensity data.